Prairies in Parks

 Pollinators play a critical role in maintaining diverse ecosystems and in the production of our food.
 Seventy-five percent of plants in the world require pollination by an animal.
 Pollinators contribute to the production of more than 30 percent of our food and increase the value of the nation’s crops by $15 billion dollars.

 The Parks and Recreation Department has incorporated pollinator zones into the Cedar Rapids park system.
 Bio tents were used to produce butterflies at Noelridge Park last year.
-The tent, located near the Noelridge Gardens, grew dozens of butterflies during the 2016 season.
+The tent, located near the Noelridge Gardens, grows dozens of butterflies annually.

 The Department works with neighborhoods to identify areas that could benefit from conversion to a pollinator zone.
 The areas will include benches and picnic tables with a widened mowed area so people can enjoy the wildflowers and pollinators.
 Neighborhoods may add bluebird houses and other objects to enhance the area for nature.
 These zones will be actively maintained and viewed as long-term green infrastructure.